Crash888/FSWDN-P4/README.md

 ### Task 4: Add a Task - Featured Speaker

   For this task logic was added to the createSession Endpoint to check if the speaker was speaking at any other sessions in the conference.
-If so, a Memcache entry was created using the key 'CONFERENCE\_FEATURED\_SPEAKERS'.
+If this is true then a new Push Queue task job was addedd to create a Memcache entry with the key 'CONFERENCE\_FEATURED\_SPEAKERS'.

+  The task url is '/tasks/set_featured_speaker'.

   In addition, a new Endpoint was created: 'getFeaturedSpeaker' which returns the featured speaker, if there is one.